arth15/MyProject/notebook-log.md

 # Parsimony-based method

-##### Change working directory back to Clustalw2 directory and run commands to create parsimony-based tree of Clustalw2 aligned data using JTT model
+##### Change working directory back to Clustalw2 directory and run commands to create parsimony-based tree of Clustalw2 aligned data using the JTT model, another amino acid replacement matrix.
+This one was used for its robust algorithm and its commonplace in the field.
 ```
 cd ../ClustalW2
 aa2_clustalw2 <- as.phyDat.AAbin(aa_clustalw2)